vallaproductionsoriginal-byte/Valla-Amp-Modeler-GPU/README.md

 ## Disclaimer

 This software is provided without warranty.

+Performance figures are based on the developer's test system and are not guaranteed on other hardware or in different DAW sessions.

 Test the plug-in in a non-critical session before using it in production, and always keep backups of important projects.